How to start an online dating business: 5 simple steps

 Naturally, the amount you’ll be able to charge will depend on the demographic of your target audience.
 For example, if your site is your older professionals you may be able to charge a higher fee than one targeted towards a younger age.

-As mentioned above, you may also need to consider a freemium model as reports show that only 15% of people pay for online dating services currently.
 If you do give access to your app or site for free – you’ll need to think about other ways to make money.
 If users don’t need to pay to join, what add-ons or extras might they be enticed to pay for?
 Or is there affiliate partnerships or advertising revenue you can go after?

 5. Join the trade association